jmarrietar/laravel/readme.md

 ##DATABASE

-The Laravel Framework make Database creation and administration with PHP code is really easy with what they call ‘migrations’ (PONER REF TO PAG ORIGINAL )
+The Laravel Framework make Database creation and administration with PHP code is really easy with what they call ‘migrations’.

 Here I make  a user with email,password, rol and visible attribute(to know if it can login).